 When a user clicks on the ” Asana is too expensive” option, they are prompted with a different modal, offering an alternative to canceling based on the user’s stated reason.

 If you can’t convince the user to stick around, at least you can begin to understand why users churn and use the insights to improve your product and the user experience.

 Net Revenue Retention is a crucial metric and now you have a few ready-to-use tactics for improving it, either by focusing on driving expansion revenue or increasing customer retention.

-Want to drive net revenue retention up by implementing some of the tactics we covered in this article?
+Want to drive Net Revenue Retention up with a customer success platform?
+Implement some of the tactics we covered in this article with Userpilot.
 Get a Userpilot Demo and see how easy it can be to get started.